 movies that doesn’t have a valid schema registered in the Schema Registry, the client will receive an error back from the broker.

 Schema Validation lays the foundation for data governance in Confluent Platform.
 With just one server configuration parameter, a Confluent Platform operator can now have better control over the data being written to the system down to the topic level.
 This is just the beginning of a series of data governance features to come.

-For more information, see the Confluent Platform 5.4-preview documentation.
+For more information, see the Confluent Platform 5.4 documentation.

 This work could not be done without my colleagues Tu Tran, Robert Yokota, Addison Huddy, and Tushar Thole.

 Guozhang Wang is a PMC member of Apache Kafka, and also a tech lead at Confluent leading the Streams team.
 He received his PhD from Cornell University as part of the Cornell Database Group, where he worked on scaling iterative data-driven applications.
 Prior to Confluent, Guozhang was a senior software engineer at LinkedIn, developing and maintaining its backbone event streaming infrastructure with Apache Kafka and Apache Samza.

 En cliquant sur le bouton « inscription » ci-dessus, vous acceptez que nous traitions vos informations personnelles conformément à notre Politique de confidentialité.